 Final grade changes can be requested through the College's petition process.
 Requests for a grade change begin with the instructor and the appropriate instructional dean.
-More information on the petition process can be found in the Online Student Handbook located at www.src.edu/handbook.
+More information on the petition process can be found in the Online Student Handbook.